 - How to behave around others

-Someone with Alzheimer’s early symptoms might have difficulties finding what clothes to wear and might spend an excessive amount of time doing so.
-It is also common for personal care to get neglected, which results in poor hygiene and grooming habits.
-Because of this, a person can appear increasingly more disheveled than in the past.
+Someone living with early symptoms of Alzheimer’s might have difficulties finding what clothes to wear—and might spend an excessive amount of time doing so.
+It can also be common for personal care to get neglected over time, which may result from poor hygiene and grooming habits.

 5. Communication Issues

 Although these can happen to healthy people, some early signs of Alzheimer's that can be linked to one’s ability to communicate include:

 - Struggling to find the right words to express a thought

 - Sensitivity to vocal tone

 Due to these factors, communicating with a friend or relative living with the disease may be difficult for those outside of the situation.
 It can help to keep in mind that communication challenges like these can be just as frustrating for a person with Alzheimer’s; and that it may be best to develop ways to communicate that are both approachable and straightforward.